emaanr/notes/Programming/Python/infodump.md

 ### `yield`

+- Keyword `yield` is considered both a [statement](#yield-statement) and an [expression](#yield-expression).
-- When a function has a `yield` statement, what gets returned is a [generator](#generator).
+- When a function uses the `yield` keyword, what gets returned is a [generator](#generators).
-  - The generator can then be passed to Python's built-in `next()` to get the next value returned from the function.
+  - The generator can be passed to Python's built-in `next()` function to get the next value returned from the function.
+  - The caller receives an object from the generator class.
+    - To put it another way, the `yield` keyword will transform any expression supplied with it into a generator object and then return that generator object to the caller.
+      - Therefore, we must iterate through the generator object to obtain the values.
-- When calling a function with `yield` statements, Python executes the function until it reaches the first `yield` keyword and then returns a generator.
+- Python executes the function until it encounters `yield` at which point execution is suspended and then returns a generator.
   - These are known as generator functions:

 ```python